freakyshine/SAA/README.md

-# SAA
-Python service to give buy and sell signals for predefined stocks.
+# Stock Analysis Algorithm (SAA)
+## Project Description
+The SAA is a python service to determine buy and sell signals and provide these to a mobile client.
+Every mobile client can determine their own symbols which they want to watch.
+The server then provides the client with buy and sell signals.